 org-cv

-This project exports an org-mode file with reasonably structured items into a latex file, which compiles into a nice CV. https://titan-c.gitlab.io/org-cv/
+This project exports an org-mode file with reasonably structured items into a latex file, which compiles into a nice CV.
+I’d been at Northern.tech for > 10 years with little reason to update any kind of CV, but you never know what the future might bring.

 ox-leanpub